 Planning ahead for your death saves you and your family the stress of making last-minute arrangements, reduces costs, gives you peace of mind, and allows your loved ones to mourn knowing they have honored your end-of-life wishes.

 “When I was a pastor, I often sat with families after the death of a loved one.
 So many families struggled to know what their loved ones would want – what to do with the body, what kind of remembrance to hold, whether to request memorial donations, where to hold a reception.
 Having to make decisions without knowing their loved one’s wishes made an already stressful time that much more difficult.
 Compounding the situation, I witnessed grieving families go into debt to pay for expensive funeral packages purchased hastily in the hours following a death.
 In my work today, I want to help individuals and families make intentional, informed end-of-life decisions so those left behind can focus on what is truly important at the time of death, celebrating and honoring their loved one.”

 ~ Kristabeth Atwood, Founder of Rites of Passage, LLC

 When facing a terminal diagnosis or nearing the end-of-life, individuals may wish to take stock, reach out to loved ones, reflect on their legacy, and put the finishing touches on final plans.
-Our End-of-Life Preparation package is specially designed for those nearing death.
-We will walk with you (or your loved one) through the process of approaching and accepting death by providing spiritual and practical support.
-We will work with you on your ethical will, guide you in a life review, and design and officiate a personalized living wake, as well as support you in designing your funeral or memorial service and writing your obituary.
+We can help you (or your loved one) approach end-of-life by:

 “When I rise up/ let me rise up joyful/like a bird.
 When I fall/let me fall without regret /like a leaf.”